Jodge65/shimeji-universal-master/README.md

 # shimeji-universal

-An universal version of [shimeji-ee](https://code.google.com/p/shimeji-ee/) updated
+An universal version of [shimeji-ee](https://code.google.com/p/shimeji-ee/) updated shimeji-universal is based on [TigerHix's fork] (https://github.com/TigerHix/shimeji-universal) (64bit support) based on [Kilkakon's fork]:(http://kilkakon.com/projects/shimeji.php)(original project).

-shimeji-universal is based on [TigerHix's fork] https://github.com/TigerHix/shimeji-universal (64bit support) based on [Kilkakon's fork]:(http://kilkakon.com/projects/shimeji.php)(original project).
+Eevee belong to [stormgale] (https://stormgale.deviantart.com/art/Eevee-Shimeji-9-9-updated-download-no-clone-181940841) If you like them, support the author

 ### Why you made this?
 I found a bunch of cute shimeji, but i don't want to have 3 or 4 applications launch on same time.
 Enjoye this truly universal version ! :)